bjnath/numpy-1/doc/source/user/introducing.rst

 operate on arrays.

-NumPy's magic is less in what it does -- addition is still addition -- than in how efficiently it moves along those millions of datapoints.
+NumPy's magic is less in what it does -- addition is still addition -- than in how efficiently it moves through those millions of datapoints.

 There's some magic in using it, too.
 If much of your programming life has been writing loops, it's joyful to work with arrays as simply as if they were